Why did my CloudWatch alarm initiate when the monitored metric doesn't have any breaching datapoints?

 0

 My Amazon CloudWatch alarm changed to the ALARM state.
-When I check the metric that's being monitored, the CloudWatch graph doesn't show any breaching datapoints.
-However, the Alarm History contains an entry with a breaching data point.
-Why did my CloudWatch alarm trigger?
+When I check the metric that's monitored, the CloudWatch graph doesn't show any breaching datapoints.
+However, the Alarm History contains an entry with a breaching datapoint.
+I want to know what initiated my CloudWatch alarm.

 Short description

-CloudWatch alarms evaluate metrics based on the datapoints that are available at a given moment.
-Alarm History captures a record of the datapoints that the alarm evaluated at that timestamp.
-However, it's possible for new samples to be published after the alarm evaluation occurred.
-These new samples might impact the value that's calculated when CloudWatch aggregates the metric data.
+CloudWatch alarms evaluate metrics based on the datapoints that are immediately available.
+The alarm's history shows a record of the datapoints that the alarm evaluated at that timestamp.
+However, after the alarm evaluation, CloudWatch can publish new samples.
+The new samples might affect the value that's calculated when CloudWatch aggregates the metric data.

 Resolution